 |Also translated as||gaunt (e.g. Gen 41:4, NASB)|

-God’s restriction against dwarfs, or people with a skin rash or any of the other physical issues mentioned in Leviticus 21:18-20, is not a curse or a punishment.
+God’s restriction against dwarfs, people with a skin rash, or any of the other physical issues mentioned in Leviticus 21:18-20, is not a curse or a punishment.
 The regulations were to maintain symbolism pertaining to God’s holiness.

-People of below-average height aren’t especially sinful or evil.
+The theory that people of below-average height are especially sinful or evil is unbiblical.
 The Bible teaches that all people, no matter their height, are sinners and fall short of God’s glory: “For all have sinned and fall short of the glory of God” (Rom.
 3:23, ESV, emphasis added).

 Short people, tall people, and average-height people sin the same and are saved the same (more below).